 - Applied and environmental microbiology

-A microbiology degree prepares you for a variety of careers, including :
+A bachelor of science degree in microbiology prepares you for a wide range of important careers:

 High school courses in science and mathematics, such as algebra, biology, physics and chemistry are very helpful in preparing for a major in microbiology.